 What Is The Garlic Debuff In V Rising?

 The Garlic Debuff may seem insignificant at first, but it can significantly impact your gameplay.
 This debuff starts stacking after exposure, weakening you and increasing the likelihood of being attacked from a distance.
 As the Garlic Debuff in V Rising stacks up to 100 times, your Resistance Points will decrease, reducing your damage output and increasing damage from enemies.

 At its maximum, the Garlic Debuff can cause you to take 100% damage from enemies while only dealing 50% damage to them.
 Although the debuff wears off gradually, you'll need to leave the area immediately after exposure to regain one Resistance Point for every 20 seconds that pass.
 Another downside to the Garlic Debuff is that you'll smell like Garlic, which can alert enemies and bosses to track you down.

 How To Purge Garlic Debuff In V Rising

 But how do you get rid of Garlic Debuff in V Rising?
 While it's not possible to completely remove all the Garlic Debuff stacks, there are a few ways to boost your Garlic Resistance.
 Evading the area following exposure can also help prevent the effects from stacking, but other alternatives can help increase your resistance to Garlic.
 Here are some items and abilities that can help improve your Resistance to Garlic once consumed or equipped:

 - Bear Form

-You can acquire the blueprint for the Phantom Veil cloak after defeating Foulrot the Soultaker, a Level 62 V Blood carrier boss in the Cursed Forest.
-Using the blueprint, crafting, and equipping the cloak will increase multiple resistances as it will grant you a +15 Garlic Resistance Rating.
+To obtain the blueprint for the Phantom Veil cloak, defeat Foulrot the Soultaker, a Level 62 boss in the Cursed Forest.
+Once you have the blueprint, crafting and equipping the cloak will increase multiple resistances and grant you a +15 Garlic Resistance Rating.

 Featured image courtesy of Stunlock Studios.